 who had no guide, no stone,

-who moulders under rock.
+who moulders under rock.tell me your names,

 tell me your bashful names

-the inventory lists ten slaves
+and I will testify.the inventory lists ten slaves

-but only men were recognized
+but only men were recognized.

 among the rocks